 During the purging of the well, the field parameters (pH, temperature, conductivity, dissolved oxygen, redox potential and turbidity) are monitored every 3 to 5 minutes, or as appropriate, using a flow-through cell, until the parameters stabilize.
-Field parameters are considered stabilized when, for three consecutive readings, the temperature is within \pm 3%, pH is within \pm 0.1, dissolved oxygen is within \pm 10% or changes less than 0.3 mg/L, redox potential is within \pm 10 mV, conductivity is within \pm 3%, and turbidity is within \pm 10%.
+Field parameters are considered stabilized when, for three consecutive readings, the temperature is within $\pm$ 3%, pH is within $\pm$ 0.1, dissolved oxygen is within $\pm$ 10% or changes less than 0.3 mg/L, redox potential is within $\pm$ 10 mV, conductivity is within $\pm$ 3%, and turbidity is within $\pm$ 10%.
 An attempt is made to purge the well until turbidity of the purged water is less than 5 nephelometric turbidity units (ntu).

 After purging is completed, groundwater samples are pumped directly into the proper sample containers.
 All sample containers are filled by allowing the pump discharge to flow gently down the inside of the container with minimal turbulence.
 Samples requiring dissolved constituent analysis are collected by pumping water through a new 0.45 μm filter into the appropriate sample container using a peristaltic pump and new silicone tubing.
-Sample containers, preservatives, volumes, hold times, and shipping requirements are summarized in Table 1.
-Selection of wells for dissolved gas analysis is based on results from the previous sampling round.
+Sample containers, preservatives, volumes, hold times, and shipping requirements are summarized in Table 2.
 Each sample is labeled and placed into a cooler with ice for shipment to the laboratory.
 Sampling activities are documented using pre-printed field data sheets to record well purging and any field screening results.
 Purge water is collected until sampling is complete, then returned to the monitoring well in accordance with the MCP.